diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 }
 ```

-There should be an easier way to compute the name of the topic on which a given
+**Suggestion**: There should be an easier way to compute the name of the topic
-sensor's data will be published, but the method shown above works.
+on which a given sensor's data will be published.